jundalisay/spblist/content/en/research/ancient/sumerian/enki/part-04.md

 68-70.
 "What Enki says is irrefutable; …… is well established (?)."

-This is what Isimud spoke to the brick building; he praised the E-engura {with sweet songs} {(1 ms. has instead:) duly.}
+This is what Isimud spoke to the brick building..

+He praised the E-engura {with sweet songs} {(1 ms. has instead:) duly.}

 71-82.
-As it has been built, as it has been built; as Enki has raised Eridug up, it is an artfully built mountain which floats on the water.
+As it has been built, as it has been built.

+As Enki has raised Eridug up, it is an artfully built mountain which floats on the water.

 His shrine (?) spreads (?) out into the reedbeds; birds brood {(1 ms. adds:) at night} in its green orchards laden with fruit.
 The suḫur carp play among the honey-herbs, and the eštub carp dart among the small gizi reeds.